rvergne/LandSeed/README.md

 - @GEN_HEADER : contain header and parameters (such as #define or const).
 Basically all global parameters
 - @GEN_REQ : requirements, all the functions needed for the noise function to work well
 - @GEN_NOISE : The noise function

 Then call the generate_noise_code_fragments script to generate every components for the shader generation.
-Every component will be stored in the noise sub-dir code_gen. // WORK IN PROGRESS
+Every component will be stored in the noise sub-dir code_gen.

 ## Noise tester
 To try a noise, use the test.sh script in the testnoise directory.